suzie1212/Delhivery-Understanding-Logistics-Operations/README.md

 # Delhivery-Understanding-Logistics-Operations
-The company wants to understand and process the data coming out of data engineering pipelines: • Clean, sanitize and manipulate data to get useful features out of raw fields • Make sense out of the raw data and help the data science team to build forecasting models on it
+Delhivery's logistics operations generate large amounts of shipment and delivery data every day.
+To derive meaningful insights from this data, it is important to clean, transform, and process the raw records into a structured format suitable for analysis.
+The goal of this project is to perform exploratory data analysis, identify operational patterns, engineer useful features, and prepare the data for future forecasting and machine learning applications.